Rodrigodd/gameroy/README.md

 - Graphical interface for listing roms in a folder.
 - Debugger with a graphical interface:
   - Views for disassembly, registers, video RAM, etc...
-  - Statically trace rom for executable memory ranges (and at runtime).
+  - Statically (or while running) trace a rom for executable memory ranges.
   - Add breakpoints at read, write, jump or execution of memory addresses.
   - Watch addresses.
   - Step code backwards.